Hockwell/StruLog/README.md

 3. (static readonly field on each logged class) `logger = LoggersFactory.GetLogger<ClassName>()` or `logger = LoggersFactory.GetLogger(typeof(ClassName))`[for static ClassName]

 ## Telegram tuning (alerts only, not logs storage)
 1. Create your telegramBot with name “MyCompanyAlerts” for example.
 You will receive BOT_TOKEN, enter this to config (stores/telegram/token).
+Run the project.
-2. if telegram/chats[] is null or empty, logger with his TelegramBotServer will wait any input from different Telegram users and write their chatId to config.
-After this procedure StruLog will can to send logs for you.
+2. if telegram/chats[] is null or empty, StruLog will wait any input from different Telegram users and write their chatId to config.
+Read the console for correct actions and finish procedure.
+After this StruLog will can to send logs to telegram chats.
 3. You can connect >1 projects and >1 users to your bot.
 4. If you want connect new consumers (add to existing consumers) to TelegramBot, call ```.Init()```(item 2) with ```options.AddTelegramConsumers = true```.
 5. Attention!
 Speed control (config/telegram/sendingPeriod) required, because telegram handles messages too slow (1 post per 1 sec on 1 user and it's max mean speed).
 Logger handler set speed by 'sendingPeriod' field (=1000ms by default), but queue may overflow anyway.
 You must tighten Speed control and increase 'sendingPeriod' if >1 projects sending to bot (for example, for 2 projects on 1 bot you can set 'sendingPeriod'=2000ms in theory).
 If messages stop coming: stop execute and increase 'sendingPeriod' (likely required waiting that telegram server will drop temporary limitation on sending).